 State of the Practice

 An increasing number of State and local agencies are using crowdsourced data in traffic operations.
-Waze, a community-based traffic and navigation app, reports to have hundreds of State and local agency partners participating in their Connected Citizens Program, which provides Waze crowdsourced data to agencies to increase understanding of their system performance and improve operations.
+Waze, a community-based traffic and navigation app, reports to have hundreds of State and local agency partners participating in its Connected Citizens Program, which provides Waze crowdsourced data to agencies to increase understanding of their system performance and improve operations.
 The Iowa, Ohio, and Pennsylvania Departments of Transportation (DOTs) and other DOTs are working with INRIX® to provide real-time traffic and road conditions to measure and manage the transportation network.

 Additional examples of using crowdsourced data for traffic management include:

 - Florida DOT is using crowdsourced data in combination with CAD to improve the response for crashes and road closures.

 - Iowa DOT receives crowdsourced data from multiple sources in its traffic management centers for detecting incidents on urban and rural roads in real time.

 - Michigan DOT receives minute-by-minute crowdsourced data that goes directly into its traffic management centers for posting travel time messages on dynamic message signs.

 - The District DOT (Washington, DC) is using minute-by-minute crowdsourced data to assess the performance of arterials and signals and produce web performance measure dashboards (performance at a glance) so that signals are retimed more proactively.

 - The Metropolitan Transportation Commission, the metropolitan planning organization for the San Francisco Bay Area, is using real-time crowdsourced data to monitor live traffic conditions and increase the coverage area and accuracy of its 511 traveler information system.